Nourish - 7 Ways to Nourish your Hair from the Outside – Part One

 It may seem counterintuitive, but did you know that the ideal frequency for washing your hair is between 1-3 times a week?

 Shampoo strips your hair and scalp of sebum, the oil your sebaceous glands produce to protect your hair and keep it healthy and supple.
-When you wash away the naturally produced sebum, and especially when you wash it too often, your glands produce more sebum, which means your hair can become even oiler than you already thought it was!
+When you wash away the naturally produced sebum, and especially when you wash it too often, your glands produce more sebum.
+In turn, this means your hair can become even oiler than you already thought it was!

-And to top it off, by removing the oils too often you can actually strip and dry out your hair and your scalp, giving you dandruff, greasy roots and dry ends – gah!
+And to top it off, by removing the oils too often you can actually strip and dry out your hair and your scalp.
+This results in dandruff, greasy roots and dry ends – gah!

 The best thing to support a healthy head of hair is to get into a healthy hair washing routine, allowing time in between for the natural oils to absorb.
 This will add natural softness to the hair over time.